The Ethics of Presence in Tension

 The Collective Result

-Where lives are not compelled into fixed forms, other patterns can be seen.
-There is room for real directions, in which each life is a point of contact rather than a copy of a plan.
+Where lives are not compelled into fixed patterns, other forms can be seen.
+There is room for real directions, where life takes shape rather than follows a plan.

 Without Justification

-This stance does not replace action, ethics, or struggle.
-It removes the demand that life must justify itself in order to be lived.
+This stance does not remove action, ethics, struggle, or contact.
+It removes the demand to justify the moment.